brikyland/briky-smart-contract/docs/Contracts/common/ReserveVault.md

-# Solidity API

-## ReserveVault
+# ReserveVault

 The `ReserveVault` contracts allows providers to open cryptocurrency reserve fund and withdraw them on demand.

+{% hint style="info" %}
-_The fund is determined by a `quantity` value and denominations for each currency.
+The fund is determined by a `quantity` value and denominations for each currency.

+{% endhint %}

+{% hint style="info" %}
 Provision or withdrawal operations must specify a `quantity` to indicate equivalent values, calculated by multiplying with predefined denomination of each currency.

+{% endhint %}

+{% hint style="info" %}
-   The fund need to specify a main currency, other extras are optional._
+The fund need to specify a main currency, other extras are optional.
+{% endhint %}

-### validFund
+## validFund

 ```solidity
 modifier validFund(uint256 _fundId)